triton-inference-server/stateful_backend/README.md

 * All tensor dimension expect from the batch dimension is fixed for a model instance
 * Only float (FP32) state tensors are supported
 * Model state reset tensor should be a boolean tensor
+* Only oldest sequence batching strategy is supported